 - A person with O type blood can donate to anyone, being the universal donor.
 This is because type O blood has no antigen on the surface of its red blood cells.
 However, people with type O blood can only receive type O.

 Doctors will test your blood before you are allowed to donate or receive blood.
-However, in the event of an emergency when the patient’s blood type is unknown, type O blood will be used.
+However, in the event of an emergency when the patient’s blood type is unknown, type O-negative blood will be used.